Back to Insights

 How do I choose between multiple VC offers?

 Evaluate partner quality, firm reputation, portfolio relevance, value-add capabilities, and term sheet economics.
-Conduct extensive reference checks with CEOs of their portfolio companies—ask about board dynamics, support during challenges, and follow-on funding commitment.
-Choose partners you trust in difficult situations.
+Conduct extensive reference checks with CEOs of their portfolio companies.

 What happens if my company fails after raising VC?